7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `CylinderVolume` - a program to calculate the volume of a cylinder
 - `simpleInterest` - a program to calculate the simple interest and total amount to be paid
 - `SumFirstN` - a program to calculate the sum of first N natural numbers
+- `distanceGraph` - a program to find the distance travelled when coordinates are given on a graph

 ---